veloduff/hpc/NFS-SMB-CIFS_Protocols/README.md

 # NFS, SMB, CIFS and other file system protocols

+This readme covers of NFS, SMB, and CIFS, with some mention others.

 **Overview**
 * **NFS (Network File System)** is primarily used in Unix/Linux environments, offering stateless (NFSv3) or stateful (NFSv4) operations.